Archive 11 Things to Do When Your Child Can’t Focus On Studying

 • Create a Routine

-Creating a routine can help a child in the long run.
-Developing an effective routine can help reduce stress and eventually lead to better mental health and less anxiety.
-To bring consistency and comfort to a child’s life, routines can have a great contribution.
-When your child is prepared to study at a certain time of the day, the added stress of that moment decreases and can result in a better studying session.
-Especially if you have more than one child, it can be good to determine a collective studying time, so they can motivate each other as well.
+When your child is prepared to study at a certain time of the day, the added stress of that moment decreases.
+This can result in a better studying session.
+If you have more than one child, it can be especially good to determine a collective studying time, so they can motivate each other to stay on track as well.

 • Breaking Tasks into Chunks